timfayz/elementcss/docs/0_preface.md

 ##Why SASS and not LESS?

 *Skip if you know nothing about LESS.*<br/>
 Originally I was creating ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas.
 So I switched to SASS.
-Now there is no doubt after the release of version 3.3 - SASS become the most advanced preprocessor!
+Now there is no doubt after the release of version 3.3 - SASS become the most advanced CSS preprocessor!